-Founded by Christelle Loozen, a product development consultant who has worked in the industry for more than 20 years, 1971 is a casual men's wear brand with a strong emphasis on sustainable clothing with a more human touch, showing the utmost respect for producers, distributors, and consumers alike.
+Founded by Christelle Loozen, a product development consultant who has worked in the industry for more than 20 years, 1971 is an elegant, casual men's wear brand with a strong emphasis on sustainable clothing with a more human touch, showing the utmost respect for producers, distributors, and consumers alike.

 1971 is also committed to providing high-quality collections, both conceived and designed in Belgium.
 Its prides itself on its fully-transparent production, along with its use of high-quality and sustainable European-sourced materials, all offered at a fair price.
 Christelle Loozen has not hidden anything from us.
 Based in both Italy and Northern Portugal, her workshops can be discovered here.